-The AIDS Memorial Quilt is now under the steward ship of the National AIDS Memorial, ensuring that this powerful symbol of AIDS and activism can be used to educate people around the world about a devasting time in our nation’s history.
-Within each of the Quilt’s more than 48,000 panels are sewn the names of more than 105,000 lives lost to AIDS.
+The AIDS Memorial Quilt is now under the stewardship of the National AIDS Memorial, ensuring that this powerful symbol of AIDS and activism can be used to educate people around the world about a devasting time in our nation’s history.
+Within each of the Quilt’s nearly 50,000 panels are sewn the names of more than 105,000 lives lost to AIDS.
 Each year, thousands of panels of the Quilt are displayed throughout the U.S. and world.

 Our work is also helping inspire and develop the next generation of leaders, through the Pedro Zamora Young Leaders Scholarship and Mary Bowman Arts in Activism Award.

 Looking to the future, the National AIDS Memorial has launched a national feasibility study to examine the possibility for creating a permanent national “Interpretive Center for Social Conscience” in San Francisco, where the story of AIDS will be told in perpetuity and leveraged to advocate broadly for human rights.
 It would serve as a center of social justice and a platform for action.
 The story of AIDS merits a place where the connectedness of the fight against it to other struggles for human rights in our past, present, and future will be made clear, and seen as a vital part of the greater struggle for social justice throughout history.